Members-only

 About the Curator

-This year’s Summer Show takes place in Burgh House a beautiful 18th Century Queen Anne Style Home built in 1704 in the middle of Hampstead.
+The 2025 Summer Show was held at Burgh House a beautiful 18th Century Queen Anne Style Home built in 1704 in the middle of Hampstead.
 A private residence for most of its history the building was saved by local residents in 1979 and has since become a dynamic exhibition and events space.
 Remnants of the colourful life of the house are still present with its extraordinary ‘sugar twist’ staircase, panelled rooms and lovely garden terrace designed by pioneering landscape designer Gertrude Jekyll.

-Given this unusual location, this year’s exhibition takes as its inspiration the innovative series of Post War touring exhibitions organised by the Arts Council under the title ‘Sculpture in the Home’.
+Given this unusual location, the 2025 exhibition takes as its inspiration the innovative series of Post War touring exhibitions organised by the Arts Council under the title ‘Sculpture in the Home’.
 These exhibitions explored and celebrated the important role sculpture plays in a domestic environment.

 'Whilst there will be practical concerns that artists will need to consider in terms of size and weight, I have no doubt that the Royal Society of Sculptors will put forward a really interesting range of works that will create a fabulous exhibition in this unusual space - a home from home.'